pysat/pysat/docs/tutorial/tutorial_custom.rst

            raise ValueError('unexpected number of Instruments in Constellation')

        # Modify the data by adding new a new data variable to the destination
-       # Instrument, calculatd with data from the first and second Instruments
+       # Instrument, calculated with data from the first and second Instruments
        new_data = const.instruments[0][inst1_param_name] * \
            const.instruments[1][inst2_param_name]
        new_var = " x ".join([inst1_param_name, inst2_param_name])